Should we worry about bonds carry when the fed cuts rates?

 We believe that history could repeat itself, protecting the strategy against a deep and prolonged drawdown arising from its large short position in US bonds.
 However, there is one important difference to note.
 Contrary to the current situation, US rates were lower than most other G8 countries back in 1995.
 Before the June 1995 Fed cut, US Fed fund rates were at 6% vs 6.6% for the UK, 8% for Canada, and 7.5% for Australia.
 Only German rates were lower at 4.85%, and even then, this is still much more elevated than G8 rates today.
 This means that every G8 central bank had room to carry out monetary easing, which led the strategy to benefit from an increase in implied carry (through the steepening of the curve), while losses from rate cuts on the short positions were largely offset by gains on the long positions.
 Today, the situation is very different as most non-US short-term rates are still low, even negative in some cases.
 As a result, the potential cushion delivered by curve steepening through global monetary easing and the gains on the long positions through yield cuts could be more limited this time.
 However, by design, the strategy’s allocation will adapt to the changes in implied carry, as it has done in the past.
 We believe that this should lead the strategy to continue to provide the robust returns it has done over recent decades.

-To the extent that this report contains statements about the future, such statements are forward-looking and subject to a number of risks and uncertainties, including, but not limited to, the impact of competitive products, market acceptance risks and other risks.
-Actual results could differ materially from those in the forward-looking statements.
-As such, forward looking statements should not be relied upon for future returns.
+Return targets or objectives, if any, are used for measurement or comparison purposes and only as a guideline for prospective investors to evaluate a particular investment program’s investment strategies and accompanying information.
 Targeted returns reflect subjective determinations by Unigestion based on a variety of factors, including, among others, internal modeling, investment strategy, prior performance of similar products (if any), volatility measures, risk tolerance and market conditions.
+Performance may fluctuate, especially over short periods.
+Targeted returns should be evaluated over the time period indicated and not over shorter periods.
 Targeted returns are not intended to be actual performance and should not be relied upon as an indication of actual or future performance.

 Backtested or simulated performance: Backtested or simulated performance is not an indicator of future actual results.
 The results reflect performance of a strategy not currently offered to any investor and do not represent returns that any investor actually attained.
 Backtested results are calculated by the retroactive application of a model constructed on the basis of historical data and based on assumptions integral to the model which may or may not be testable and are subject to losses.